 - B.A., Florida Atlantic University, 1998

-- Judicial Extern to Federal Magistrate Judge Stephen Brown, U.S. District Court, Southern District of Florida, 2001
+- Judicial Extern to Federal Magistrate Judge Stephen Brown of the U.S. District Court for the Southern District of Florida, 2001

 - District of Columbia

-Thomas Dillickrath is an Antitrust & Competition partner in the firm’s Washington, D.C. office, focusing on antitrust litigation and merger investigations.
-Prior to joining the firm, he served as Deputy Chief Trial Counsel at the Federal Trade Commission’s Bureau of Competition.
+Tom focuses on antitrust litigation and merger investigations.
+Prior to joining the firm, he served as Deputy Chief Trial Counsel at the Federal Trade Commission’s (FTC's) Bureau of Competition.
 During his time at the FTC, Tom litigated antitrust cases brought by the FTC involving mergers and acquisitions and other business practices affecting U.S. consumers.
 In particular, he was lead trial counsel in the agency’s successful federal court litigations blocking the Wilhelmsen-Drew Marine and Sanford-Mid Dakota Clinic mergers, as well as playing significant roles in the agency’s cases against 1-800 Contacts and Schein/Benco/Patterson in the FTC’s administrative court.
 Tom also was the lead trial attorney on several merger cases where the parties abandoned the transaction prior to trial, including DraftKings-FanDuel.

 Tom also works with clients to prevent them from going to court.
 He conducts internal antitrust audits and investigations for multinational corporations, and has developed antitrust compliance programs and presented antitrust training for clients in the U.S. and abroad.

 - Sanford Health/Mid Dakota Clinic (D. N.D.
 Western Div.): Lead trial counsel in obtaining preliminary injunction of anticompetitive merger in physician services market.
 Preliminary injunction granted, currently on appeal.